Getting potential members to actually land on your site is one thing, but once you get them there, you have one job: keep them there.

 It’s done.
 It’s really that easy to install.
 It doesn’t take much time at all, and it snaps right into WordPress with little to no issues reported.

 Upon installation, PMP makes pages for you to get the ball rolling, which you can edit.
-Depending on how hands-on you like to be, this can be aggravating, but expedite the process of getting your memberships site up and running faster than ever.
+Depending on how hands-on you like to be, this can be aggravating, but expedite the process of getting your membership site up and running faster than ever.

 If you’re trying to go as lightweight as possible here, the last two tabs can be left untouched for a faster setup.